How to Generate Packing Lists from Airtable Automatically

 What You Need Before Starting

-1. An Airtable base with order data - Orders and Products tables with linked records connecting them
+1. Airtable base: Orders + Products tables with linked records between them.

-2. A Google account - For creating your packing list template in Google Docs
+2. Google account: To build the packing list template in Google Docs.

 Step 1: Set Up Your Airtable Base for Packing Lists